-Our full Equal Opportunities, Diversity and Inclusion Policy can be found in the Key Policies and Documents section of our website and is essential reading prior to undertaking work on behalf of Axcis Education Recruitment.
+Our full Equal Opportunities, Diversity and Inclusion Policy can be found here, and is essential reading prior to undertaking work on behalf of Axcis Education Recruitment.

 If you have any problems accessing our policy documents, or have any queries arising from reading them, please contact your consultant for clarification prior to undertaking any assignments on behalf of Axcis Education Recruitment.